telecta/playbook/README.md

 A new developer would usually get in touch through our job application form or by sending an email to our jobs inbox.

-This will get piped through Zapier into Trello where everybody can see and ready for the team to make comments and reply.
+This will get piped through Zapier into Asana where everybody can see and ready for the team to make comments and reply.

-If we've never worked together before the developer will join the first available iteration to see how it goes.
+If we've never worked together before the developer will join the first available sprint to see how it goes.

 If the developer is at a novice/intermediate level we'll evalute further training and the developer will go through our standard traning process.

-## Iterations
+## Sprints

 ### Teams

 We hold fast to the philosophy that great results on complex challenges come from building a great team around the problem.
 We don’t believe that any of our developer should be working solo.

 So we build small, cross-functional teams for each project.
-This means that depending on the project needs, we’ll typically have 2 developers working on each client iteration.
+This means that depending on the project needs, we’ll typically have 2 developers working on each client sprint.

 We also don’t feel that great work comes when our attention is split between multiple projects.
 A consistent project team, which doesn’t change on a regular basis, is the best way to build great relationships with our clients and to make sure that team is productive and understands the project deeply.
-So team members will stay on the same project for the whole iteration, working full workweeks on that project, rather than working on multiple projects at once.
+So team members will stay on the same project for the whole sprint, working full workweeks on that project, rather than working on multiple projects at once.

 ### Schedules

 Team schedules are shown in Google Calendar, and teams are responsible for managing their own schedules and also requesting help from other team members, as needed.
-Where possible, we will aim to avoid having iterations run back-to-back.
-Downtime in between iterations is for internal work, including marketing, blogging, and building team tools.
+Where possible, we will aim to avoid having sprints run back-to-back.
+Downtime in between sprints is for internal work, including marketing, blogging, and building team tools.

 ### Pre-kickoff